cassiomolin/tasks-rest-api/README.md

 ## REST API overview

-The application provides a REST API that currently supports the following operations to manage tasks:
+The application provides a REST API for managing tasks.
+See the [curl][] scripts below with the supported operations:

 ### Create a task